 - Locate and Go To the Google Play Store.

 - Click On Clear Data And Clear Cache and confirm when prompted.

 - Now, locate the Download Manager, or just Downloads.

 - Clear Data from it as well.

 - Reboot your device and check for improvements.

-So, if you are facing a pending download issue even after trying all possible workarounds, it is advisable to clear the cache and data for the download manager, Google Play Services, and Google Services Framework.
-Finally, you should restart your device.
-Once your smartphone or tablet reboots, the download should no longer be pending.
+After clearing the cache of the Play Store, if the issue is still there, then you can also try to clear the cache and data for the download manager, Google Play Services, and Google Services Framework.
+After that, restart your device.
+Once your smartphone or tablet reboots, the download pending issue should be resolved.

 4. Uninstall Play Store Updates

-If the Play Store download pending issue has been revealed after the recent Play Store update, the update may be the culprit here.
-Fortunately, your device allows you to reverse these updates and this should fix the problem for you.
-That way, the play store will reset and, once the Google Play Store gets updated again, you shouldn’t have Download pending issues anymore.
+If the Play Store download pending issue started after the recent Play Store update, the update may be the reason.
+Fortunately, your device allows you to reverse these updates, and doing so should fix the problem.
+By reverting the updates, the Play Store will reset, and once the Google Play Store gets updated again, you shouldn’t get the download pending issues anymore.